jwtk/njwt/README.md

 This library does the following checks when you call the `verify` method:

 * It was created by you (by verifying the signature, using the secret signing key)
-* It is hasn't been modified (e.g. some claims were maliciously added)
+* It hasn't been modified (e.g. some claims were maliciously added)
 * It hasn't expired

 To verify a previously issued token, use the `verify` method.
 You must give it